danielcbit/apcctrl/doc/manual/manual.rst

     ::

-        rpmbuild -ba --define "build_rh7 1" --define "build_usb 1" apcupsd.spec
+        rpmbuild -ba --define "build_rh7 1" --define "build_usb 1" apcctrl.spec

-    With the release of 3.14 USB support is now considered standard and the apcupsd-std and apcupsd-usb packages are obsoleted in favor of a single apcupsd package configured for usb connected UPS's.
+    With the release of 3.14 USB support is now considered standard and the apcctrl-std and apcctrl-usb packages are obsoleted in favor of a single apcctrl package configured for usb connected UPS's.
 The serial port driver is still built and can be configured accordingly after installation.
 If you are performing an upgrade it will of course not replace your current config file.